juhasev/sample-ninja-help/email-editor.md

 > The email subject is the first thing the recipient sees.
 Always use different subject lines to keep your email more engaging.

-### Email preview text
+### Email preheader
 An email pre-header is the short summary text that follows the subject line when an email is viewed in the inbox.
 It's like a sneak peek into your content.
 It can provide additional context and nudge recipients to open your email.
 Pre-headers can also enhance engagement with your content by offering valuable information right off the bat.
 For instance, if you're running a special survey, mentioning it in the pre-header can entice those interested.

 - Keep it concise and mobile-friendly.
-Most email clients display between 40 and 55 characters of the preheader, so edit yours to fit.
-If you do need to go over this length, make sure your primary message is clear, even if cut off.
+Most email clients display around 50 characters of the preheader, so edit yours to fit.
+If you need to go over this length, ensure your primary message is clear, even if cut off.

 - Entice your audience.
 Give readers a reason to click.
 Tease the content, offer value, or create urgency.